Have You Suffered a Traumatic Brain Injury?

 Traumatic Brain Injury x ray

-Unfortunately, TBIs are often overlooked because the signs and symptoms (CDC) may take days or weeks to appear.
+Unfortunately, TBIs are often overlooked because the signs and symptoms may take days or weeks to appear.
 Even when they do appear, symptoms can be subtle and easily dismissed; however, they can lead to serious health issues, affecting:

 • Thinking (memory and reasoning, ability to think clearly)